 Which was the right approach?

 So, what was the right approach here?
 Was it data archiving or was it increased performance maintenance?
 It depends.
 The reason for this is because data archiving is an investment.

 True Data Archiving when done right should take around 3 to 6 months for an Enterprise system with testing

 There are a few concerns with data archiving.
 You have to test the heck out of the Intelligent Data Management Framework to ensure that the archiving doesn’t compromise your database.
 Any time you remove data, this is a concern.
-You don’t know if data integrity will be remained amongst all customizations.
+You don’t know if data integrity will remain amongst all customizations.
 Furthermore, data archiving is largely a custom code exercise for many tables.
 And finally, you have to ensure that the users have access to the archived data in an acceptable way.
-All of this equals the concerns.
+All of this equals concerns.
 In most cases, count on about three to six months to finish a data archiving project as an investment in that the cost of data archiving work will save on future performance tuning work.